aliu112/Library-management-system/README.md

  **Chandler:** I have worked with small database objects in personal projects, so I wanted to further experiment with them in a group project.

+ **Kenneth:** This will be my first time working on a database.
+I look forward to implementing the new things I've learned while working on this project.

 ## Languages and Technologies
  * Primary Programming language: C++ 14
  * [JSON](https://github.com/nlohmann/json) - A lightweight, test-based format that is used for sending and receiving data from a web server database.